Harshitdubey-github/multi_user_doc_search/README.md

    ```
    GEMINI_API_KEY=your_api_key_here
    ```
-4. Place your PDF documents in the `data/` directory
+4. Place your PDF documents in the `data/` directory.
+(If you are doing this need to run the preprocess code to create indexes, currently sample data for 3 companies have been put)
 5. Configure user access in `docs_config.json` by mapping email addresses to allowed company documents

 ## Building the Index

-Run the preprocessing script to generate FAISS indexes for your PDFs:
+Run the preprocessing script to generate FAISS indexes for your PDFs: (currently in the demo, the indexes are created, no need to run this file.)

+After putting the gemini key directly - run ( streamlit run app.py )